Shahla9/Ad-click-prediction/README.md

 ## About:

-This project focused on the Click-Through Rate (CTR) prediction task in the scenario of display advertising, sampled 1140000 users from the website of Taobao for 8 days of ad display / click logs (26 million records).
-Through comprehensive insight, data preparation, modeling, and evaluation.
+This project focuses on predicting Click-Through Rate (CTR) in display advertising, using data sampled from Taobao's website.
+The dataset comprises 26 million records over 8 days, representing 1,140,000 users.
+The project involves comprehensive data analysis, preparation, modeling, and evaluation.

 ## Result Summary:

-Achieved an Area Under the Curve (AUC) score of 0.7 through extensive data preprocessing and feature engineering.
-Detailed findings are organized into four Jupyter notebooks, each focusing on distinct phases of the project - Insight, Data Preparation, Machine Learning Predictive Modeling, and Evaluation.
+The project achieved an Area Under the Curve (AUC) score of 0.7 after extensive data preprocessing and feature engineering.
+Detailed findings are organized into four Jupyter notebooks, each dedicated to a distinct phase of the project: Insight, Data Preparation, Machine Learning Predictive Modeling, and Evaluation.

 Result table :